jvail/spl.js/README.md

 ## Live Examples

-Creating a Topology from a GeoPackage Layer and Simplify Polygon Boundaries.
+Create a topology from a GeoPackage layer and simplify polygon boundaries.
 Be patient - spl.js needs to be fetched and building the topology will take a few seconds as well:

 https://jvail.github.io/spl.js/examples/topology.html

-Load proj.db, Transform and Display a GeoPackage Geometries in OpenLayers.
+Load proj.db, transform and display GeoPackage geometries in OpenLayers.
 Be patient - spl.js, OpenLayers and proj.db (~ 6MB) needs to be fetched:

 https://jvail.github.io/spl.js/examples/openlayers.html